stathius/hdetect/README.md

 ## Brief explanation of the code

 ####lengine
-segment the laser points into clusters, call the function to compute the 17 features of the laser points
+Segments the laser points into clusters

 ####lfeature
-compute the 17 features of the laser points
+Computes the features of the laser clusters

 ####lgeometry
 compute the geometry used by the computation of the features

 ####laserLib
-load the raw laser point, call the function to compute the clusters and the features
+Loads the raw laser points

 ####projectTools
-standard function for projection, used in everywhere
+Standard function for projection

-####Header
+####header
-contains the enumeration of HUMAN, the static topic name, curTimeStamp and preTimeStamp
+Contains the enumeration of HUMAN, the static topic name, curTimeStamp and preTimeStamp

-####Human
+####human
 Structure for storing the value of the human detection and tracking

-####Observation
+####observation
 Structure for storing the value casted from detection

-####ObjectTracking
+####object_tracking
 Using Kalman filter to track the object, including predict and update

-####Detector
+####detector
-callback function of headlessRT, main function for detection, run the detection of laser and of image, then merge them together
+Callback function of headlessRT, main function for detection, run the detection of laser and of image, then merge them together

-####Visualizer
+####visualizer
-callback function of visualizeRT, run the detector first, then plot them on the window
+Callback function of visualizeRT, run the detector first, then plot them on the window

-####Recognizer
+####recognizer
-callback function of recognizeRT, run the detector first, then do the tracking of the human, and stand it to rviz
+Callback function of recognizeRT, run the detector first, then do the tracking of the human, and stand it to rviz

-####Annotator
+####annotator
-callback function of annotateData, main function of the annotation
+Callback function of annotateData, main function of the annotation

 ####bagReader
 read the bag for the annotation